 Then one day during an especially painful relapse, my sister came to visit.
 She brought with her a bundle of healthy food and spices and said they were ‘anti-inflammatory’ — whatever that meant.
 She had been doing research and read that diet could have a big impact on this illnesses.
 Sweet of her, I thought; but the message didn’t kick in immediately.
 Still, ever so slowly I started to make alterations to my diet.
 Instead of having instant cup-a-soup for lunch, I started making large, luscious salads more colourful than a kaleidoscope.
 I replaced my heavily sweetened morning coffee with herbal tea and started researching how I could improve my energy with healthier food choices.

 Over the course of a year, I completely swapped out all of the fast food, high sugar junk foods I had been eating for so long, in place of a nutrient-dense, whole foods diet.
-I started supporting my liver by drinking lemon water every morning and began eating more cruciferous vegetables.
-In the process of changing of diet, I had corrected nutritional deficiencies, identified symptom triggers and discovered I had several food intolerances that were contributing to my chronic pain.
+I started supporting my liver by drinking lemon water every morning and began eating more cruciferous vegetables and leafy greens.
+In the process of changing my diet, I had corrected nutritional deficiencies, identified symptom triggers and discovered I had several food intolerances that were contributing to my chronic pain.
 I also learned how to control pain and inflammation with diet and herbs, and eventually I started to acquire an energy and vitality that I hadn’t experienced since my teenage years.
 But the best part of altering my eating habits is that my MS symptoms became less and less frequent.
 Weeks and months turned into years.
 Not having symptoms became a new normal.

 In September 2009, my life was again turned upside down.
 That was the difficult month my father was diagnosed with cancer.
 With my health challenges under control due to the many changes I had made to my diet and lifestyle, I felt that I could apply a similar approach to help him during his time of need.
 I immediately started researching and reading every book, article and study I could get my hands on that had to do with cancer and nutrition.
 It felt like a mission to save my dad’s life.
 But when I approached him with the bundles of literature, books, bottles and tinctures I had amassed, it was all taken with a grain of salt.
 I was just a fashion school graduate after all.
 Up until that point in my life, my expertise had been corset making, pattern drafting and hosting fashion shows — what did I know about health or nutrition?
 Just like I did when faced with a monumental health challenge, my father took the traditional approach, choosing chemotherapy, radiation and medication without radically altering other aspects of his diet or lifestyle.

 Still, I kept trying to find ways to help.
 My thirst for knowledge and betterment wasn’t just about me anymore.
 I was discovering new and exciting nutrition information every day.
 Information that could potentially improve people’s lives, regardless of their health condition — and my desire to learn as much as I could and share this information became an overwhelming drive in my life.
-But more often than not, internet searches resulted in contradictions, misinformation, propaganda and bad science.
+But more often than not, internet searches resulted in contradictions, misinformation, and propaganda.
 That’s when I decided to go back to school to study natural health and holistic nutrition, an endeavor that would once and for all provide me with the skills to sort fact from fiction, clinical methodology from pseudoscience.
-I was drawn to the science of nutrients, the epidemiology of disease and the relationship between nutrition and health.
+I was drawn to the science of nutrients, the epidemiology of disease and the profound relationship between nutrition and health.

 Sadly, my father lost his battle to cancer in January 2012.
 I wouldn’t change anything else about my life except that I wish I could have found a way to help him.
 Yet I still believe every experience I’ve ever had — even living through the loss of my father, has brought me to the path I’m on today, and it’s a path I cherish.
 I feel like the biggest part of my own personal recovery is that I accepted the illness without succumbing to it.
 I embraced it, learned from it and kept moving forward.
 Perhaps if I hadn’t gone through this experience, I never would have discovered my passion for helping other people.